asiandevs/Game-Catalogue-PWA/docs/part4_database_schema.md

 Think of the database schema like a **blueprint for a library** — each `CREATE TABLE` builds a new bookshelf, and each `FOREIGN KEY` defines how shelves relate.

+**Annotation:**
+The games table uses INTEGER PRIMARY KEY AUTOINCREMENT for unique IDs. title is NOT NULL to ensure every game has a name.
+Other fields are optional to accommodate incomplete data.
+The INSERT statement populates sample data for testing.

 ---

 ###  Complete Annotated SQL Schema